butterfieldm/cso_de_pipeline_exercise/README.md

 - The pipeline is designed to be low-cost.
 - Dataflow jobs only run when new files are uploaded.
 - There are no continuously running or always-on components.
-- The process uses a batch pipeline to reduce costs
+- The process uses a batch pipeline to reduce costs.

 ### Security